olivergrimm/vsc_interlis2_extension/README.md

 # ILI File Highlighter

-![alt text][sample]
+![Visual representation of snippet usage][snippetGif]

 ## Description
 A Visual Studio Code extension for adding color highlighting to INTERLIS 2.4 files.
 The colors are customizable but by default the current color theme's colors are used.
+In addition this Extension provides Snippets for commonly used blocks in INTERLIS 2.

 **Note**